 During the ceremony, Gabrielle Burr was presented with the Daniel Maj Scholarship.
 The scholarship was created to honor Maj, a former Flagler radiologic supervisor and SJR State alumnus who passed away in 2014.
 The scholarship is presented each year to the student who exhibits the highest performance scores.

 Additional award recipients were Gabrielle Burr for Highest Overall Grades, Jim Harris for Most Competencies and Lace Hogan and Keely Johns for Highest Clinical Grades.

 The 2022 graduates are Gabrielle Burr, Jordan Crews, Bradley Emerson, Scott Frazer, Allison Grimm, Jim Harris, Lace Hogan, Keely Johns, Tracy Kanouse, Savanna Morris, Valerie McKinstray, Gabriella Pio, Christian Ramirez, Gabriella Reynolds, Bre Rivers and Haylen Schneller.

 The Associate in Science degree program prepares students for careers as radiologic technologists.
 Graduates will be eligible to take the National Certification Examination administered by the American Registry of Radiologic Technologists.
 ARRT certification is recognized throughout the country, and successful completion of the exam allows students to become licensed by the State of Florida to practice radiography.

 SJR State’s Radiologic Technology program is offered on the St. Augustine campus.
 Specific prerequisites and requirements apply and must be completed prior to the first day of the application period.
-Applications are being accepted for the fall semester through May 15.

 Director of Public Relations and Publications